pratik-careerleaf/api/sections/employers.md

 #### Request BODY

-NOTE: it's not a correct json document (because of js comments in there), the actual request must contain valid json value in the request body (see GET response for sample of json)
+Note: the following is not a valid *JSON* document, given that it has comments.
+Your actual request shouldn't have them.
+Take a look at the sample GET response below for an example of valid JSON.

 ```js